-Adjusting an Objective Correction Collar for a Plate
+Adjusting an Objective Correction Collar with a Plate

-To adjust an objective correction collar for a slide:
+To adjust an objective correction collar with a plate:

-- 1. In the CellReporterXpress software, on the Home page, click - 2.
-Click Add Protocol. - 3.
-Click New Slide Acquisition. - 4.
-In the Available Acquisition Devices list, select the instrument. - 5.
-On the left side of the screen under Steps, click Acquisition Settings. - 6.
-On the right side of the screen under Tools, click Slide Forma - 7.
-In the Slide Format list, select the slide format. - 8.
-On the right side of the screen under Tools, click Objectives - In the Objectives list, select the objective.
+1. In the CellReporterXpress software, on the Home page, click

+- 2. Click Add Protocol. - 3.
+Click New Plate Acquisition. - 4.
+In the Acquisition Devices list, select the instrument. - 5.
+On the left side of the screen under Steps, click Acquisition Settings. - Plate Format.
+6. On the right side of the screen under Tools, click - 7.
+In the Plate Format list, select the plate format.

+9. In the Objectives list, select the objective.

 If a correction collar adjustment is required, the software displays the recommended setting.